Sherly1001/dotfiles/readme.md

 ### Custom install

-Goto [dependent packages](#dependent-packages) and download packages you want to keep and copy corresponding configuration from [.config](./.config) directory.
+Go to [dependent packages](#dependent-packages) and download packages you want to keep and copy corresponding configuration from [.config](./.config) directory.

 ## Dependent packages